helloncanella/band-news-fm/README.md

 #Band News Fm APP

-App in React and Cordova for the podcast of the brazilian radio Band News FM
+App in React and Cordova for the podcasts of the brazilian radio Band News FM